 Schezwan sauce, a common addition to many Chinese dishes is the soul of Indo Chinese cuisine.
-It can also be served with French fries, cutlets, sandwiches etc. It can be easily made at home with readily available ingredients without adding any chemical preservatives.
+It can also be served with French fries, cutlets, sandwiches etc., and is used to make Schezwan dosa, jini dosa, Chinese bhel amongst other dishes.
+It can be easily made at home with readily available ingredients without adding any chemical preservatives.

 For red chilly paste